TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 ---

-This interaction is a problem already because **you've lost energy that you're willing to invest** to reporting the bug and the **maintainer lost energy that is willing to put** into narrow the scope of the bug.
+This interaction is a problem already because **you've lost energy that you're willing to invest** to report the bug and the **maintainer lost energy that he/she is willing to put** into narrow the scope of the bug.

 It's like going to a mall, stopping right in front of the first door and shouting "open the door".
 It will take a couple of minutes for security to get to you and figure out what you want.
 Why not just take the handle yourself?
-Good luck next time you'll report a robbery to them - they will to help will be a bit lowered, if not depleted.
+Good luck next time you'll report a robbery to them - the will to help will be a bit lowered, if not depleted.

 ---

-## Bug Fix Effectiveness
+## Bugfix Effectiveness

 Remember, the goal of reporting an issue is to invest as little energy from our side and maintainer's side and get the bug fixed at the same time.

-The bug fix effectiveness formula states:
+The bugfix effectiveness formula states:

 <blockquote class="blockquote text-center">
-    Bug Fix Effectiveness = (Reporter Work + Maintainer Work) / 100
+    Bugfix Effectiveness = (Reporter Work + Maintainer Work) / 100
 </blockquote>

 - If *BFE* < 0.5, you have both more energy left to fix even more bugs <em class="fas fa-fw fa-check text-success fa-lg"></em>